Hansi Flick: Bayern Munich

-On 1 July 2019, he joined Bayern Munich as an assistant coach, under the management of Niko Kovač.
-When Kovač left Bayern by mutual consent on 3 November 2019, Flick was promoted to the interim manager position.
+On 2 July 2019, Flick joined Bundesliga club Bayern Munich as an assistant coach, under the management of Niko Kovač.
+When Kovač left Bayern by mutual consent on 3 November 2019, he was promoted to the interim manager position.
 In his first match in charge, Bayern defeated Olympiacos 2–0 in the UEFA Champions League group stage on 6 November 2019.
 After a satisfying spell as interim coach, Bayern announced on 22 December 2019 that Flick would remain manager until the end of season.

 In April 2020, Bayern Munich gave Flick a new contract lasting until 2023.

 During the 2019–20 season, Flick successfully guided Bayern to win the Bundesliga, DFB-Pokal and UEFA Champions League, thus completing the continental treble for the second time in the club's history.
-He was subsequently named German Football Manager of the Year by sports magazine kicker, and also won the UEFA Men's Coach of the Year Award.
+He was subsequently named German Football Manager of the Year by sports magazine Kicker, and also won the UEFA Men's Coach of the Year Award.
 The following season, he led Bayern to win the 2020 UEFA Super Cup against Sevilla.
 He also led Bayern to win its first ever sextuple after winning Club World Cup in February 2021 by defeating Mexican team Tigres.

 On 17 April 2021, Flick announced that he had told the club he wanted to leave at the end of the season.
 He voiced his desire to coach the Germany national team, given his previous job as an assistant to present German team manager, Joachim Löw.
 Flick left Bayern with one of the greatest winning records in modern football history.
-During his tenure, Bayern lost just seven games and won seven trophies (Bundesliga twice, DFB-Pokal, Champions League, DFL-Supercup, UEFA Supercup, Club World Cup).
+During his tenure, Bayern lost just seven games and won seven out of nine possible trophies (Bundesliga twice, DFB-Pokal, UEFA Champions League, DFL-Supercup, UEFA Super Cup, FIFA Club World Cup).
 Bayern went undefeated in the 2019–20 Champions League, the first team in European/Champions League history to lift the trophy with a 100 percent win record, and won 23 matches in a row across all competitions between 16 February 2020 and 18 September 2020, a record in German professional football.
 Flick also coached Bayern to a treble, the second treble in Bayern's history.
 Flick held one of the highest win rates in football history, winning 83% of his games and helped Bayern average 3.0 goals per game across all competitions.
 In October 2020, Flick won Europe's Coach of the Year, an award for the best coach in football in the major football leagues of Europe.